Chart Color Schemes

 Educational outcomes in South Mackay fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.7%, significantly lower than the Australian average of 30.4%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 10.6%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 42.2% of residents aged 15+ holding them - advanced diplomas at 7.7% and certificates at 34.5%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 42.2% of residents aged 15+ holding vocational credentials - advanced diplomas (7.7%) and certificates (34.5%).

 Educational participation is high, with 28.0% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 8.1% in secondary education, and 3.5% pursuing tertiary education.